lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The encoding of the point at infinity is not supported.
 Compact representation does not change any requirements on validation.
 If a y-coordinate is required for validation or compatibily with APIs the value ~yp SHALL be set to zero.
 For such usages the compact representation can be transformed into the SECG point compressed format by prepending it with the single byte 0x02 (i.e. M = 0x02 \|\| M).

+Using compact representation have some security benefits.
+An implementation does not need to check that the point is not the point at infinity (the identity element).
+Similarly, as not even the sign of the y-coordinate is encoded, compact representation trivially avoids so called "benign malleability" attacks where an attacker changes the sign, see {{SECG}}.

 # Use of CBOR, CDDL and COSE in EDHOC {#CBORandCOSE}

 This Appendix is intended to simplify for implementors not familiar with CBOR {{RFC8949}}, CDDL {{RFC8610}}, COSE {{I-D.ietf-cose-rfc8152bis-struct}}, and HKDF {{RFC5869}}.